mccoyJosh/ClassInfo/SDEV120/M02/Day1/6_von_nuemann_architecture.md

   - registers (small storage areas)
   - a program counter
   - a control unit
-- A main memory system which golds programs to control the computers operation
+- A main memory system which holds programs to control the computers operation
 - an I/O system

 In addition, the system: